-Militiamen withdraw from U.S. Embassy but Iraq tensions linger
+Militiamen withdraw from US Embassy but Iraq tensions linger

 By late afternoon the tents had been taken down and the protesters relocated to the opposite side of the Tigris River, outside the so-called Green Zone housing government offices and foreign embassies.
 U.S. Apache helicopters circled overhead.

 “After achieving the intended aim, we pulled out from this place triumphantly,” said Fadhil al-Gezzi, a militia supporter.
 “We rubbed America’s nose in the dirt.”
+Trump has vowed to exact a “big price” for an attack he blamed squarely on Iran.

 Kataeb Hezbollah, the Iran-backed militia targeted by the U.S. airstrikes, initially refused to leave but later bowed to demands to disperse.
 The militia is separate from the Hezbollah militant group in Lebanon, though both are backed by Iran.